zackosowski/CSVault/Assignments/Simple Quiz.md

 ---
 #### Hints
-Be mindful of data types and conversions
+Be mindful of data types and conversions.

 ---
 #### How to Submit